bio-ontology-research-group/dayhoff/CONFIG.md

 # Dayhoff Configuration (`dayhoff.cfg`)

 This document outlines the configuration settings used by the Dayhoff application.
-These settings control various aspects of its operation, including logging, data storage, HPC connections, and workflow management.
+These settings control various aspects of its operation, including logging, data storage, HPC connections, workflow management, and Large Language Model (LLM) interactions.

 ## Configuration File